 Healthcare expenditures are rising unsustainably in Canada, the United States, and most leading economies.
 Simultaneously, there are growing gaps in meeting health care needs.
 Turning the current situation around will require health and social policies that effectively prevent illnesses and injuries, as well as efficient health care provision and financing systems to treat them.
-IHSP’s Healthier Societies Initiative will map the biggest problem areas and greatest successes in the world's leading economies, as well as rigorously examine and systematically learn from the differences among countries in terms of which are performing well and which are struggling.
-Components will include a comparative longitudinal analysis of health care costs and outcomes, as well as a systematic analysis of the approaches taken by different countries and provinces to address health care costs and quality.
+Initiated through the leadership and generosity of McGill’s Chancellor, H. Arnold Steinberg, CM, IHSP’s Healthier Societies Initiative (HSI) aims to informs the public on health care issues relating to increasing costs, health quality, and access in Canada and other leading economies by mapping the biggest problem areas and greatest successes in the world's leading economies, as well as rigorously examining and systematically learning from the differences among countries in terms of which are performing well and which are struggling.